 In the Turks and Caicos, all public electricity generation is run by Fortis TCI, a vertically integrated company that provides both power generation and distribution.
-Electricity is generated almost exclusively via diesel generators, and solar and renewable energy account for less than 1% of power consumed in the Turks and Caicos (2018 data).
-Current generation capacity is 92 MW across the country (2018 data).
+Electricity is generated almost exclusively via diesel generators, and solar and renewable energy account for around 1 MW of installed capacity (approximately 2% of power consumed in the Turks and Caicos based on 2022 figures).
+Current generation capacity is 86 MW across the country, with a peak demand of 46 MW (2022 data).

 The electricity standard in the Turks and Caicos is 120v, 60Hz and U.S. style power plugs.

 Solar-derived power is increasing in popularity, with many private installations visible throughout the country, especially on new villa projects.
 Several local companies specialize in both supply and installation of alternative energy systems.

 History of Electricity Generation in the Turks and Caicos